mawinkler/playground-one/docs/getting-started/configuration.md

 Set/update:

+- `Initialize Terraform Configurations`: Set this to `true` if you want to download the required Terraform providers.
+You need to do this on a new installation of Playground One at least once.
+If you want to reconfigure Playground One later on you can set it to false, which will speed up the reconfiguration process.
 - `PGO Environment Name`: Your to be built environment name.
 It MUST NOT be longer than 12 characters.
 - `Access IPs/CIDRs`:
   - If you're running on a local Ubuntu server or are using Playground One Container locally (not on Cloud9), get your public IP and set the value to `<YOUR IP>/32` or type `pub` and let the config tool detect your public IP.